wix-playground/stylable-components/docs/tabs/tabs.md

 User can switch between tabs with mouse or arrow buttons.

-When a tab interface is initialized, tab panel displays content that is associated with active tab OR it can display placeholder/empty panel if there is no active tab (NEED TO DECIDE IS SUCH CASES CAN EXIST).
+When a tab interface is initialized, tab panel displays content that is associated with active tab OR it can display placeholder/empty panel if there is no active tab (NEED TO DECIDE IF SUCH CASES CAN EXIST).
 When the user activates another tab elements, the previously displayed tab panel is hidden, the tab panel associated with the activated tab becomes visible, and the tab is considered "active".

 By default Tab List is displayed on top of the Tab Panel.
-But it can be changed with `position`  prop that accepts the following values: "left / right / up / down".
+But it can be changed with `position`  prop that accepts the following values: `left / right / up / down`.
 When `position` prop is set `left / right` tabs are displayed in vertical position.

 #### Validation

-IS THERE ANY CASE?
+We do not have anything here for now.